waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## Discoveries & Lessons Learned
+## Core Principles & Lessons Learned
-- Deferring tasks, like placing map markers, is a process violation.
+- **IMMEDIATE ACTION:** I must perform tasks like placing markers, updating my notepad, and fixing tools *immediately*.
+Deferring tasks, like placing map markers, is a process violation.
 Significant events must be documented *immediately* in the turn they occur.
-- My `simple_battle_strategist` agent is underutilized and I will prioritize using it for all future wild battles to automate decision-making.
+- **AGENT USAGE:** When stuck for more than 5 turns on a puzzle, I must use the `hypothesis_generator` agent.
+My `simple_battle_strategist` agent is underutilized and I will prioritize using it for all future wild battles to automate decision-making.
-- When stuck for more than 5 turns on a puzzle, I must use the `hypothesis_generator` agent.
+- **PUZZLE DOCUMENTATION:** My entire problem-solving process (observation, hypothesis, test, conclusion) for any puzzle must be documented in this notepad as it happens.
-- Always check for existing map markers before creating a new one to avoid duplicates.
+- **MAP MARKER DISCIPLINE:** I must always check for existing map markers before creating a new one to avoid duplicates.
+- **TOOL MAINTENANCE:** I must NEVER defer fixing a broken tool or agent.
+It is always the highest priority, overriding any in-game objective.

 ## General Discoveries
 - My biggest obstacle is my own memory.
 I must only trust in-game observation.